saltastroops/graphql-type-mysql/README.md

 }
 ```

-If you want to learn more about custom scalar types in GraphQL, have a look at at https://encoded.io/graphql-custom-scalars/ and https://www.apollographql.com/docs/graphql-tools/scalars.html.
+If you want to learn more about custom scalar types in GraphQL, have a look at https://encoded.io/graphql-custom-scalars/ and https://www.apollographql.com/docs/graphql-tools/scalars.html.

 ## TypeScript support